 I work alongside my clients to build a trusting relationship within which they begin to feel less isolated and can start to understand their issues.
 Through this relationship I see clients gain confidence, improve feelings of self-worth and generally feel more empowered and able to face their fears and deal with their problems more easily themselves.

 Through my own life experiences, work experience and my therapeutic approach I am able to be compassionate and work effectively with a wide range of issues and people.
-In addition I have specific experience and training working with any form of abuse and sexual abuse, and bereavement.
+In addition I have specific experience and training working with abuse, sexual abuse, and bereavement.

 What to expect in the first session.